-Break In The Clouds; The Best Tracks Deluxe Edition comprises twenty one of the most popular songs by Gat across his entire career, both as a solo artist and also as a member of Starbyrd.
+Break In The Clouds comprises twenty of the most popular songs by Gat across his entire career, both as a solo artist and also as a member of Starbyrd.
 Some have been re-recorded and remixed and all have been remastered.

 Graham was kind enough to send me an advance copy of the disc.
 Although prominent jangly guitar riffs are absent from the eleven tracks, this is a polished album that will appeal to mainstream power pop fans.
 GAT continues to have a knack for writing catchy, hook-laden songs.
 The opening track – “Gone For Ages” – could be mistaken for a Travelin’ Wilburys song.
 Overt Beatles references and more subtle ELO and Everly Brothers influences can be heard in Graham’s songs.
 As in the past, Graham’s vocals often remind me of George Harrison.
 When you combine these ingredients, the finished product is some very fine pop/rock from a very talented veteran singer/songwriter/musician.
 When you check out GAT’s back catalogue, you will discover that he collaborated with Horst-Peter Schmidt on the very first Starbyrd disc.
 Long may you run, Sir Graham!